Igarka: Transportation

 The town is located north of the Arctic Circle and is built on permafrost.
 Though it is situated inland, Igarka is a deep water port situated on the east bank of the Yenisei River and provides access to the Northern Sea Route.
 It located 673 km from the Yenisei's mouth.

 It is served by Igarka Airport, whose location on an island in the middle of the river makes access difficult when the water is partly thawed: in winter one can drive across, and in summer there is a boat connection.

 Culture

-The town's main attraction is a permafrost museum which has won some pan-European prizes.
+The town's main attraction is the Permafrost Museum which has won some pan-European prizes.
 The museum is located in the former geocryological lab founded in 1930 by the Siberian Branch of the Academy of Sciences of the Soviet Union.
 A year later, an underground permafrost research station was established.
 Several shafts were excavated by hand in late 1930s and early 1940s extending as far as 14 meters into the permafrost.
 Research in these facilities led to the development of building foundations specifically adapted to the permafrost.